hiphops-io/hiphops-io.github.io/docs/concepts.md

       "READY": "2023-02-23T10:19:20.633Z",
       "RUNNING": "2023-02-23T10:19:23.028Z",
       "COMPLETE": "2023-02-23T10:19:26.062703Z", // String - task completed successfully
       "result": "Preparation of release from Github push successful" //  String or object - result of task.
-If it fails, then `error_message` will be set instead.
+If it fails, then `error` will be set instead.
     }
   },
   "vars": {}, // Object - variables set by tasks when they run.
 Can be used in any expression of a task